mathieuaubry/seeing3Dchairs/README.md

 ### ACKNOWLEDGMENTS:

-Some of the functions provided are derived from other people implementation:
-- Ross Girshick and Pedro Felzenswalb: bboxoverlap
+The functions features.cc and bboverlap.m  are derived from Ross Girshick and Pedro Felzenswalb implementation available on https://github.com/rbgirshick/voc-dpm
-- Pedro Felzenswalb: http://www.cs.berkeley.edu/~rbg/latent/index.html.
-Functions features.cc